aoneahsan/capacitor-auth-manager/Readme.md

 Universal authentication manager with 13+ providers.
 Framework-agnostic, works with React, Vue, Angular, and vanilla JS.
 Optional Capacitor support for mobile apps.

+## 🚀 v2.0 - Complete Rewrite!

+Version 2.0 is a complete rewrite focusing on developer experience, smaller bundle sizes, and flexibility:

+- **No Provider Wrappers** - Works like Zustand, no context providers needed
+- **Framework Agnostic** - One package for React, Vue, Angular, and vanilla JS
+- **Optional Capacitor** - Use in regular web apps without Capacitor
+- **Dynamic Loading** - Providers load only when used (better tree-shaking)
+- **All 13 Providers Implemented** - Every promised provider is now available

 ## Features

 - 🚀 **Zero Configuration** - Works out of the box with sensible defaults